mesosphere/dcos-docs-site/pages/services/confluent-kafka/2.2.0-4.0.0e/release-notes/index.md

 ## New Features

 - Support for using a custom top level domain to facilitate exposing the service securely outside of the cluster.
+Details [here](/services/confluent-kafka/2.2.0-4.0.0e/security/#securely-exposing-dcos-confluent-kafka-outside-the-cluster).

 # Version 2.1.0-4.0.0e